What You Need To Know

 Contact the appropriate utility company (if known) as well as New York 811 immediately even if there appears to be no damage.
 (Not all damage can be detected by the naked eye.)

 If a substance starts releasing into the air, such as natural gas, walk away immediately and take steps to clear the area.
 Then call 9-1-1.
 Don’t try to repair or stop a leak yourself or use anything that might create a spark, such as a cell phone.

 Schedule a free safe digging presentation!

-New York 811 features two staff damage prevention liaisons who promote safe digging throughout our region.
+New York 811 features four staff damage prevention liaisons who promote safe digging throughout our region.
 To learn more about requesting a free damage prevention seminar for your homeowners association or other group, click here.